mrzepa/unifi_config_sync/README.md

    python3 port_profiles.py --add
    ```

-   To specify a limited number of sites, edit the JSON file defined by `SITE_NAMES` in your `config.py`.
+   To specify a limited number of sites use `--site-name` or `--site-names-file sites.txt`.
 This file includes a list of UniFi site names where the configuration will be applied.

 ---